Sergio Martin-Alvarez

 About me

-I am a KIPAC fellow at the KIPAC institute of Stanford University.
+I am a KIPAC Fellow at the KIPAC institute of Stanford University.
 My research aims to improve our understanding of the role played by magnetic fields, radiation and cosmic rays in the formation and evolution of galaxies.
-I am also particularly interested in the origin of magnetic fields in galaxies and in our Universe.
-While we are aware that they are fundamental in shaping the interstellar medium of the galaxies we observe at the present day, or even at high redshift, their theoretical understanding is still an active field of research.
+I also particularly the role played by magnetic fields in shaping galaxies and structure across our Universe.

 Before Stanford

-Prior to my current position, I was a postdoc at the Institute of Astronomy and the Kavli Institute for Cosmology, both associated with the University of Cambridge, in the UK.
-I obtained my Ph.D. in Astrophysics at the University of Oxford.
-I held a Hintze scholarship from the Oxford Hintze Centre for Astrophysical Surveys, writing my thesis under the supervision of Julien Devriendt and Adrianne Slyz.
-It was entitled 'Magnetic fields in and around galaxies'.
+Prior to my current position, I was a Postdoc at the Institute of Astronomy and the Kavli Institute for Cosmology, at the University of Cambridge.
+I was awarded my Ph.D. in Astrophysics by the University of Oxford, where I held a Hintze scholarship from the Oxford Hintze Centre for Astrophysical Surveys.
+My thesis advisors were Prof. Julien Devriendt and Prof. Adrianne Slyz, and it was entitled 'Magnetic fields in and around galaxies'.

 2022 - Present